AdobeDocs/experience-manager-64.en/help/sites-administering/scene7-http2faq.md

 1. Provide the following information in your support request:

      1. Primary contact name, email, and phone number.
-     1. All domains to be transitioned over to HTTP2 (that is, `images.company.com` or `mycompany.scene7.com`).
+     1. All domains to be transitioned over to HTTP2.
+That is, `images.company.com` or `mycompany.scene7.com`.

           To find your domains, [log into your instance of Scene7 Publishing System](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.

-          Click **Setup &gt; Application Setup &gt; General Settings**.
-Look for the field labelled [!UICONTROL **Published Server Name**.
+          Click **Setup** &gt; **Application Setup** &gt; **General Settings**.
+Look for the field labelled **Published Server Name**.

      1. Verify that you use secure HTTPS for rich media requests.
      1. Verify you are using the CDN through Adobe and not managed with a direct relationship.
-     1. Verify you are using a dedicated domain (that is, `images.company.com` or `mycompany.scene7.com`), not a generic Scene7 domain (such as `s7d1.scene7.com`, `s7d2.scene7.com`, `s7d13.scene7.com`).
+     1. Verify you are using a dedicated domain.
+That is, `images.company.com` or `mycompany.scene7.com`, not a generic Scene7 domain such as `s7d1.scene7.com`, `s7d2.scene7.com`, `s7d13.scene7.com`.

           To find your domains, [log into your instance of Scene7 Publishing System](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) for each company account.

-Click **Setup &gt; Application Setup &gt; General Settings**.
+          Click **Setup** &gt; **Application Setup** &gt; **General Settings**.
 Look for the field labelled **Published Server Name**.
 If you are currently using a generic Scene7 domain, you can request moving over to your own custom domain as part of this transition.

 1. Technical Support adds you to the HTTP/2 customer waitlist based on the order in which requests were submitted.
 1. When Adobe is ready to handle your request, Support will contact you to coordinate the transition and set a target date.